 Acceptance is often confused with the notion of being “all right” or “OK” with what has happened.
 This is not the case.
 Most people don’t ever feel OK or all right about the loss of a loved one.

 This stage is about accepting the reality that our loved one is physically gone and recognizing that this new reality is the permanent reality.
-We will never like this reality or make it OK, but eventually, we accept it.
+You will never like this reality or make it OK, but eventually, you accept it.

-We learn to live with it.
-It is the new norm with which we must learn to live.
-We must try to live now in a world where our loved one is missing.
+You learn to live with it.
+It is the new norm with which you must learn to live.
+You must try to live now in a world where your loved one is missing.

 In resisting this new norm, at first many people want to maintain life as it was before a loved one died.
 In time, through bits and pieces of acceptance, however, we see that we cannot maintain the past intact.

-It has been forever changed and we must readjust.
-We must learn to reorganize roles, re-assign them to others or take them on ourselves.
+It has been forever changed and w must readjust. you must learn to reorganize roles, re-assign them to others or take them on yourself.

 Finding acceptance may be just having more good days than bad ones.

-As we begin to live again and enjoy our life, we often feel that in doing so, we are betraying our loved one.
+As you begin to live again and enjoy your life, you often feel that in doing so, you are betraying your loved ones.

-Instead of denying our feelings, we listen to our needs; we move, we change, we grow, we evolve.
-We may start to reach out to others and become involved in their lives.
+Instead of denying your feelings, you listen to your needs; you move, you change, you grow, and you evolve.
+You may start to reach out to others and become involved in their lives.